dolpm/platypus/README.md

 #

 #### more info
-for a mroe in-depth overview of the language, its features, and implementation, take a look at the [LRM](https://github.com/dolpm/platypus/tree/main/platypus.pdf)!
+for a more in-depth overview of the language, its features, and implementation, take a look at the [LRM](https://github.com/dolpm/platypus/tree/main/platypus.pdf)!

-#